anynines/a8s-deployment/docs/current_limitations.md

 ## PostgreSQL Instances

 - The PostgreSQL server port is hardcoded to `5432`.
-- Only PostgreSQL version 13 is supported.
+- Only PostgreSQL version 13 and 14 are supported.
 - Horizontal down scaling is not supported, i.e. you can not scale down the number of replicas.
-- Each instance stores its data in a dedicated PersistentVolumeClaim of the default StorageClass; Currently this PersistentVolumeClaim can't be configured (e.g. the size of the storage volume for the PostgreSQL).
+- Each instance stores its data in a dedicated PersistentVolumeClaim of the default StorageClass; Currently only this PersistentVolumeClaims size can be configured
 - Instance names have to be smaller then 63 characters, otherwise the creation will fail.
 - Currently a8s doesn't enforce any multi-tenancy/access control regarding the